Francis Bacon (American football): Professional baseball and football

 Prior to the creation of the National Football League (NFL), he played professional football for the Pine Village Athletic Club in 1917 and the Hammond Clabbys in 1918.
 He also played professional baseball in the Three-I and Central Leagues, probably in 1917, and with Little Rock in the Southern Association in 1919.

 In 1919, he joined the Dayton Triangles professional football team.
 He also worked for the Dayton Engineering Laboratories Co.
 (Delco) as the head of educational development.
 When the NFL was formed in 1920, the Triangles were one of the original participants.
 On October 3, 1920, the Triangles defeated the Columbus Panhandles, 14–0, in the first official NFL game with Bacon as the starting right halfback.
 Fullback Lou Partlow gained fame for scoring the first NFL touchdown in the third quarter, and Bacon followed in the fourth quarter with the first NFL punt return for a touchdown.

 Bacon continued with the club from 1920 to 1925.
 He also played for the Akron Pros in 1923.
 He appeared in 47 NFL games, playing at halfback, fullback and end, scored 14 touchdowns, and kicked two extra points.

-Later years
+Later life

 Bacon was married in December 1920 to Ruth Weaver of Ponca City, Oklahoma.

 Bacon died in 1977 in Sandusky, Ohio.